The main content of this page starts here

 Furthermore, the National Advisory Committee on Animal Genetic Resources recommended that certain populations between which there is a substantial exchange of breeding animals be grouped together into a breed group.
 This recommendation was also implemented in the risk assessment.

-The classification of the indigenous livestock breeds of large animals is mainly based on the calculated effective population size (Ne).
+The classification of native livestock breeds of large animals is mainly based on the calculated effective population size (Ne).
 This is calculated from the herdbook figures published in TGRDEU using the following formula:

 4 x number of male animals x number of female animals